 Perhaps I’ll go lose myself in some craft beer and packing.
 You can’t have one without the other!
 That’s for sure!

 Raspberry Vanilla Almond Breakfast QuinoaPrint Pin Rate

 - 3 cups vanilla almond milk

-- 1 tablespoon raw honey (or other sweetener of your preference)
+- 1 tbsp raw honey or other sweetener you prefer

 - 2 cups fully-cooked quinoa